-If you’re carrying a backpack or bag around the city, and it’s located somewhere on your body that you can’t see easily, it could be easy for pickpockets to steal your property.
+If you’re carrying a wallet, backpack, or purse around the city, and it’s located somewhere on your body that you can’t see easily, it could be easy to pickpocket.

-Which Areas of New Orleans are Safe for Tourists?
+Which New Orleans Neighborhoods Are Safe for Tourists?

 Most of the time, tourists and visitors to New Orleans won’t experience any crime no matter where they go in this city.

-Even so, some areas are going to be safer than others, and we recommend staying in these neighborhoods if you have any concerns.
+Even so, some areas are going to be safer than others, and we recommend staying in these neighborhoods, mostly along the Mississippi River, if you have any concerns.